hubmapconsortium/kaggle-2-segmentation/README.md

     a.
 Install the pytorch package separately as it has a complex installation.
     b.
 All the required packages are listed in the requirements.txt
 4. Prediction files:
     a.
-Copy the prediction script files from the k2_inf folder into the container.
+Copy the prediction script files from the bin folder into the container.
     b.
 Model weights and data files are not present on github due to size constraints.
 (Can be downloaded from *https://zenodo.org/record/7996245*)
     c.
 Model weights are in the .pb format and image data supported are: ome-tiff, tif, tiff.
     d.
 The model input locations and output locations along with other configurations can be accessed and changed via the conifg.json file